Qualifications to Become an AAML Fellow

 The applicant must be willing to and be capable of settling cases in appropriate circumstances.

-*If the state in which the applicant practices has family law certification, the applicant must be certified prior to submitting an application to become a Fellow.
+*If the state in which the applicant practices has a family law certification, the applicant must be certified Prior to submitting an application to become a Fellow.

 *An applicant may take the National Exam up to two (2) times in the current application process.
 If an applicant fails the exam the first time taken, and the Chapter Board of Examiners or National Board of Examiners authorizes the applicant to take the exam a second time, the applicant must take the exam within one year of the notification of his or her failure to pass the exam.